Origins of the Name Bairstow It is unquestionable that

 However, sometime before 1890, the inveitable

-family fude occured, which
+family feud occured, which

 caused a split in the hatting business.